Justin-K-Ellis/sengawa-cafe/README.md

 # Sengawa Cafe

-A landing page concept for an imaginary cafe
+This is a mock landing page concept for an imaginary cafe, styled with Tailwind CSS.
+Sengawa Cafe, The Nishi Tokyo Review, and Tokyo Beans are enirely fictional.

+Credit to pixabay.com for the free images.